aws-solutions/mlops-workload-orchestrator/README.md

 This solution is built with two primary components: 1) the orchestrator component, created by deploying the solution’s AWS CloudFormation template, and 2) the AWS CodePipeline instance deployed from either calling the solution’s API Gateway, or by committing a configuration file into an AWS CodeCommit repository.
 The solution’s pipelines are implemented as AWS CloudFormation templates, which allows you to extend the solution and add custom pipelines.

 To support multiple use cases and business needs, the solution provides two AWS CloudFormation templates: **option 1** for single account deployment, and **option 2** for multi-account deployment.
+In both templates, the solution provides the option to use Amazon SageMaker Model Registry to deploy versioned models.

 ### Template option 1: Single account deployment